ZonaAirdrop/R2-Bot-/README.md

 ```
 🔒 1.
 Never share your `.env` file or private key with anyone.
 🔒 2.
-Always use a testnet wallet (e.g., Sepolia, Goerli) when testing this bot.
+Always use a testnet wallet (e.g., Sepolia) when testing this bot.
 🔒 3.
 Keep your `.env` file out of version control by adding it to `.gitignore`.
 🔒 4.
-Use proxy or VPN if necessary, especially when using public RPCs or handling multiple wallets.
+Use proxy or VPN if necessary, especially when using public RPCs.
 🔒 5.
 Rotate or regenerate private keys periodically to reduce exposure risk.
 🔒 6.
 Double-check contract addresses and RPC endpoints before deployment.
 🔒 7.
-Use this tool only on trusted environments (your local device or a secure VPS).
+Use this tool only on trusted environments (your local device or secure VPS).
+🔒 8.
+Monitor your token balances regularly during bot operations.
 ```

 ---